hannahdesmond/mastery-curriculum/chapter2/README.md

 >
 > I've lied a bit about how numbers work in Ruby.
 Numbers aren't actually created at the same time as the main program function.
 In reality, an smaller, sub-world \(a 'function'\) is created.
 When we type `100`, that function is executed in such a way as to return the number 100 to the world on-the-fly.
 It's a small distinction: but why does Ruby do this kind of on-the-fly generation?
 The answer is: this is a way to avoid slow program start-up, where the program has to generate loads of numbers before it can show the prompt.
 The reason we're not covering this in detail here is because this function isn't actually a Ruby function: it's a C function, which Ruby executes.
 You can learn more [here](https://stackoverflow.com/questions/3430280/how-does-object-id-assignment-work) if you're interested.

+## Complete the mastery quiz for chapter 2

+Use the mastery quizzes repository that you forked to complete the quiz for chapter 2.